dbrizov/NaughtyAttributes/README.md

 A field can have only one DrawerAttribute.
 If a field has more than one, only the bottom one will be used.

 ### AdvancedDropdown
-Provides an alternative interface for dropdown value selection and search.
+Provides an advanced interface for dropdown value selection, search and tree view navigation.
+Useful for long lists or trees.
+Tree nodes have to be separated by `/`.

+Makes use of Unity's AdvancedDropdown class used e.g. for the "Add Component" menu in the inspector.

 ```csharp
 public class _NaughtyComponent : MonoBehaviour